🎁Order on Amazon for Christmas delivery!Shop Now

 At Home Support

-To relieve your cat’s pain at home, yogurt or lactose-free milk can help alleviate the burning sensation.
+To relieve your cat’s pain at home, yogurt or lactose-free milk can be used, as it helps alleviate the burning sensation.
 Make sure your kitty is properly hydrated.
 Your vet may recommend fluid therapy to replenish lost electrolytes.
 Watch your cat closely, and alert your vet if the kitty’s condition doesn't improve or if it worsens.
 And, of course, a few extra cuddles can’t hurt.

 Other Houseplants That Are Poisonous To Cats